Can you really make money from blogging?

 When offering coaching services, you need a strong value proposition, because the market is already saturated.
 Having a strong reason “why” people should prefer you instead of your competitors will give you a necessary edge.

-As an example, Tim Brownson, founder of ADaringAdventure.com, positioned himself as “the life coach who gets people unstuck.”
+Tim Brownson, the founder of ADaringAdventure.com, positioned himself as “the life coach who gets people unstuck.”
 With his 10 years of life coaching experience, clients trust him for his ingenuity and knowledge.

 After all, you’re the coach.
-And the only way to prove your expertise is through the content you create on a regular basis.
+The only way to prove your expertise is through the content you create on a regular basis.
 Use blogging to increase your prospects’ success, preferably by including case studies wherever possible.

 According to Jeff Molander,